Fast X-ray Transients produced by Off-axis Jet-Cocoons from Long Gamma-Ray Bursts

 For a slightly off-axis case ($\theta_{\rm v}=10^{\circ}$), the peak luminosity is of the order $10^{48}\,{\rm erg\,s^{-1}}$ and the duration is $\sim\!10^2\,$s, which is detectable for EP WXT up to redshift $z\sim 0.7$.
 To verify the detectability, we compute the X-ray lightcuvres from a source at $z=0.7$, incorporating all relevant cosmological effects.
 At increasing viewing angles, the peak luminosity and duration both decrease because there is less relativistic emitting gas.
 FXTs seen from large viewing angles ($\theta_{\rm v}\geq45^{\circ}$) are relatively faint ($L_{\rm X}\lesssim10^{46}{\rm erg\,s^{-1}}$) and short-lived ($t_{\rm obs}\lesssim10{\rm\, s}$), which are marginally detectable by WXT in the nearby universe ($z\leq0.05$).

 We compute the $T_{90}$-averaged spectra and find that they share a common characteristic: the spectra are generally soft.
 Here, $T_{90}$ is defined as the time interval between the epochs when 5\% and 95\% of the total energy is released in the WXT band (0.5-4 keV).
 As shown in the middle panel of Figure \ref{fig:Lc}, the photon index within the WXT band is softer (i.e., greater) than 2.5.
-This is a distinctive feature that allows us to quickly distinguish the thermal cocoon cooling from jet's non-thermal emission whose photon index is generally harder (i.e., smaller) than 2 in the X-ray band.
+This is a distinctive feature that allows us to quickly distinguish the thermal cocoon cooling from the jet's non-thermal emission, whose photon index is generally harder (i.e., smaller) than 2 in the X-ray band.
 We note that the observed $T_{90}$ is slightly shorter than the theoretical one because the fainter emission is buried by the noise.
 However, this does not affect the general property of softness.

 Another important, general property of the X-ray spectrum is the time evolution of the peak energy, which is shown in the right panel of Figure \ref{fig:Lc}.
-We define the peak energy $E_{\rm peak}$ as the energy corresponding to the peak of the $\nu L_{\nu}$ spectrum.
 We find that $E_{\rm peak}$ decreases monotonically with time, following a slope of $\sim t^{-0.6}_{\rm obs}$ which is slightly shallower than the analytical estimate $t^{-11/15}_{\rm obs}$ for the on-axis inner cocoon derived by \cite{Nakar2017ApJ...834...28N}.
 The shallower evolution may be attributed to contributions from photons emitted at angles away from the LOS that arrive at later times.